morikuni-keiichi/BA-NRSOR_C/readme.md

 ## Contacts

-Please provide feedback to [morikuni.keiichi.fw@u.tsukuba.ac.jp](mailto:morikuni.keiichi.fw@u.tsukuba.ac.jp) if you have any questions or suggestions.
+Please provide feedback to morikuni.keiichi.fw at sign u.tsukuba.ac.jp if you have any questions or suggestions.

 Keiichi Morikuni, Ph.D.